 I highly recommend that parents be closely involved with the students’ progress.
 The surest way to get behind is to allow the student to “slip through” the material without demonstrating that they understand it thoroughly.
 When this happens early in the course, you will find them unprepared for the work later in the course or in later courses.
 If they display difficulty in basic arithmetic along the way, set aside a block of time for arithmetic review.

-For testing, you could use the Chapter Review and Test sections found at the end of each chapter, or you could pick a selection of easier and harder problems from each section of the chapter.
+For testing, you could pick a selection of easier and harder problems from each section of the chapter.
 (See my essay on assessment and grading published in Homeschool Magazine.)
-You should always insist that all the work be shown on the same page as the answers.
+The student should keep a notebook for all homework and you should always insist that all the work be shown on the same page as the answers.
 If your students say they can do the problems in their head, ask them to show you on paper what is going on in their head.
 If they insist that it is a one-step mental problem, have them explain their reasoning to you.
 I recommend treating this as a practical rather than a moral issue, although you will have to find your own balance on that question.

-If you, as a parent, are rusty on Algebra, or perhaps never took it or never understood it the first time around, the ideal situation would be to take this as an opportunity to go back and be a student along with your child.
+If you, as a parent, are rusty on Algebra, or perhaps never took it or never understood it the first time around, the ideal situation would be for you to take this as an opportunity to go back and be a student along with your child.
 (I recognize that real life tends to get in the way of the ideal situation.)
 Adults typically approach learning with more maturity than a child.
 You can be a role model of the learning process, even if it comes hard for you.
 If your child has to explain things to you, all the better.
-A little humility is good for the soul, and having to explain the material to each other will deepen the understanding for both of you.
+A little humility is good for the soul, and having to figure things out together will deepen the understanding for both of you.